 JUAN GONZALEZ: And what’s been the impact of media consolidation on the public space in media?
 Obviously, the Canadian Broadcasting Corporation still exists.

 JUAN GONZALEZ: I don’t know to what level it is still a major force in Canada.

 AVI LEWIS: It’s a major force in Canada.
 And things like the way that we cover elections on public broadcasting in Canada, things like the way we cover things like the Arar commission, there is an independent space within public media.
 Now, it’s subject to huge pressures, and there are huge pressures to privatize the CBC, and there always have been.
 We’re constantly being told that the CBC, that we’re a hotbed of leftists by the rightwing corporate media.
 In fact, the CBC is a bastion of classic journalism of the old school, a very rigorous news environment.

 But the CBC recognizes that as a public broadcaster it needs to represent a broad spectrum of views.
-So they’ll give a show to a person like me, whose politics are well known in Canada, and I’m allowed to do point-of-view journalism, where the point of view isn’t hidden or, you know, there’s no subterfuge where when a guest starts making a point that I don’t agree with, all of the sudden I go to a commercial, you know, the [inaudible] resort to passive-aggressive techniques, when they can’t just put their views on the table.
-And the CBC has rightwing hosts on some shows and some radio shows and commentators on the national news, so it’s a real spectrum that we have.
+So they’ll give a show to a person like me, whose politics are well known in Canada, and I’m allowed to do point-of-view journalism, where the point of view isn’t hidden or, you know, there’s no subterfuge where when a guest starts making a point that I don’t agree with, all of the sudden I go to a commercial, because, you know, the hosts resort to passive-aggressive techniques when they can’t just put their views on the table.
+And the CBC has right-wing hosts on some shows and some radio shows and commentators on the national news, so it’s a real spectrum that we have.

 AMY GOODMAN: So what’s On the Map?